About HIM Board of Directors

 Jesse Harink (he/him)

-Board Co-Chair and Programs Advisory Committee Chair
+Board Co-Chair and Programs Advisory Group Chair

 Jesse Harink (he/him) thrives in the intersection of technology and strategy, significantly impacting the tech sector.
 Innovative contributions to employee experience and scaling programs mark his professional journey.
 Alongside his career, Jesse has actively engaged with local non-profit initiatives, focusing on community health and wellness.
 A staunch supporter of the queer community, he frequently participates in and supports local events, bringing enthusiasm and solidarity.
 Jesse enjoys outdoor adventures, biking, hiking, or spending quality time with his corgi, Kort.
 He’s also known for participating in community activities inspired by his favourite reality TV challenges.
 A lover of the West Coast’s natural beauty, Jesse can often be spotted enjoying the diverse landscapes or engaging in a day at the beach.
 He’s warm and boisterous and always up for a friendly chat or dance.

-Board Secretary, Programs Advisory Committee
+Board Member/Director, Programs Advisory Group

 Dr. Jae Ford (they/nekm)

-Board Member/Director, Health Advisory Committee
+Board Member/Director, Health Advisory Group

 Kevin Truong (he/him)